August 1, 2019

 export default Home

 So far, it is a simple React Native component that displays a text field.
-Go to the simulator, and you will see the following result.
+Go to the simulator to check it.

 Now, as the Home screen component is working, you can start working on the main application.
 Start by defining a state object that contains some URLs in the form of an array inside the Home component.